william10000/political-hack/api/README.md

 ## Getting Started

 Get some API keys for Google Civic and OpenFEC APIs and create a .env file in the api directory to store the keys.
 The .env file should be ignored because of an entry in .gitignore.
+For google, you might want to set up a billing or other alerts monitor usage of your key.
+You might also want to restrict the google key to just the Civic API.

 ## The application locally